 I started driving down Sunday after lunch and made it to Joplin, MO before stopping at the Motel 6 for the evening.
 I got a decent night sleep, having gotten into Joplin somewhere around 12:30 am.

-Monday I woke up around 8, and had a great breakfast planned at the Cracker Barrel down the road.
-I was on the road by 10 to Tulsa.
+Monday I woke up around 8, got breakfast then headed towards Tulsa.
+I was on the road by 10 to Oklahoma.
 Eric missed his connection from Houston to Tulsa because his Milwaukee to Houston flight left on time but was late in getting into Houston.
+Strong headwinds!
 Luckily we were able to get him on another flight an hour later, which would turn out to be fine as I pulled up to the airport in Tulsa about the time he was walking out.

-Once we got Eric into the truck, we decided we needed to get west and in a hurry.
-We took the turnpike out of Tulsa towards Stillwater, and ended up eventually gassing up and stopping at Wal Mart so Eric could get a few items including a tripod.
+Once I got Eric into the truck, we decided we needed to get west and in a hurry.
+We took the 412 turnpike out of Tulsa towards Stillwater, and ended up eventually gassing up and stopping at Wal Mart in Perry so Eric could get a few items including a tripod.